 - Create a Business Plan

-- Pass the appropriate FINRA exams.
-These generally include:
+- Pass the appropriate FINRA exams, which generally include:

 - Attend a Pre-Membership Interview (“PMI”)